Chatham Primary School

 Latest Class News

-Sunday night classes have finished and from Jan will become a social dance night from 6 - 9pm hosted by Jocelyn and Charles, $10 BYO food and drinks.
-Please email Jocelyn for more details and to be kept up to date - [email protected]
+Sunday night classes have finished and from Jan will be hosted by Jocelyn and Charles, 6.30-9pm, $10 entry.
+BYO food and drinks.

 For all dance classes wear flat comfortable shoes, preferably with smooth soles, and cool clothing as you will get warm.